 Satisfactory Academic Progress ("SAP") is a requirement for all Milan Institute students.
 Students receiving funds under any Federal Title IV financial aid assistance programs must maintain satisfactory academic progress in order to continue eligibility for such funds.
 Progress is measured in terms of both attendance and course work.
 The SAP policy is provided to students prior to enrollment.

-All students are evaluated for Satisfactory Academic Progress at the end of the first payment period or midpoint of the program or academic year, and at the end of the program or academic year.
-An academic year in a clock hour program is a minimum of 900 clock hours AND 26 weeks.
-A week is considered any seven-day period from Sunday through Saturday in which at least one schedule class day occurs.
+All students are evaluated for Satisfactory Academic Progress at the end of the first payment period or midpoint of the program or academic year, and at the end of the program or academic year

 Clock Hour Program